 Why do Meerkats Stand up in Groups?

 Meerkats live in groups to aid them in their chance of survival.
-Meerkats cooperate with each other and work in groups.
+Meerkats cooperate and work in groups.
 When they are not out foraging their surroundings for food, they can be found sunbathing or grooming each other.

 When you see a family group of meerkats standing together, they may simply be enjoying the warmth of the sun.